rogadev/viu-career-outlooks/.github/REPOSITORY_SETUP.md

    - ✅ Require conversation resolution before merging
    - ✅ Do not allow bypassing the above settings

+> **Note**: The GitHub Actions workflow no longer checks for PR approvals independently since this is enforced by these branch protection rules.

 ### For `dev` branch:

 1. Go to repository **Settings** > **Branches** > **Branch protection rules** > **Add rule**